Axis-Fi/axis-core/README.md

 Auctions and Derivatives are implemented in separate Module contracts which are installed in the AuctionHouse.
 In this way, logic for individual auctions and derivatives is separate from the core system and must only be implemented once.
 Additionally, the protocol can be extended after the initial deployment to include new Auction or Derivative types.
 The module dependency design and management is inspired by the Default Framework (most notably used by OlympusDAO) and ERC-2535 Diamonds.

 ### Callbacks
 Axis implements a callbacks design to allow for flexibility with external integrations during an auction.
-Inspired heavily by UniswapV4 hooks, callbacks allow for inserting custom logic at various points during an auction including, `onCreate`, `onCancel`, `onCurate`, `onPurchase`, `onBid`, and `onClaimProceeds`.
+Inspired heavily by UniswapV4 hooks, callbacks allow for inserting custom logic at various points during an auction including, `onCreate`, `onCancel`, `onCurate`, `onPurchase`, `onBid`, and `onSettle`.
 Additionally, the callbacks can optionally be used to receive quote token proceeds from the auction and direct them as desired or source the base tokens that need to be paid out dynamically.

 ### Auction Types
 Axis supports two core auction settlement formats: Atomic Auctions and Batch Auctions.